-My favorite trick: I swear by using a cookie scoop for these.
+My favorite trick: I swear by using a cookie scoop for making energy bites.
 It’s easy to get them all the same size.
 I scoop them out, then roll them in my hands to smooth them.
 I use my cookie scoop for everything from meatballs, to energy bites, to measuring muffin batter and more.
 It’s one of my favorite kitchen tools!

-Notes on Oats (& a Gluten Free Tip): You can use either old-fashioned or quick-cooking oats for these.
-We’re gluten free, so we buy certified gluten-free oats.
+Notes on Oats (& a Gluten Free Tip): You can use either old-fashioned or quick-cooking oats for these chocolate peanut butter energy bites.
+We’re gluten free, so we buy certified gluten-free oats, like Bob’s Red Mill, Thrive Market, Trader Joe’s, or One Degree.
 Oats themselves don’t contain wheat gluten, but processing and farming practices often cause cross-contamination.
 We buy certified gluten free oats and have never had a bad reaction.
 If that’s not a concern, any kind will do!

 Add More Chocolate!
 If you want, you can also mix in some mini chocolate chips right at the end before you roll them.
 Or, drizzle with chocolate like we do in our Thin Mint Energy Bites!